Thank You Tiggers, for Saving Britain - Guido Fawkes

 Today is the anniversary of the launch of The Independent Group, later Change UK, then Change UK – The Independent Group, then The Independent Group for Change, before splitting off into a group called The Independents and independent MPs.
 Brexiteers have a lot to thank them for…

 - Firstly, their hard-line position within Parliament helped scupper the indicative votes attempt to bounce the UK into a rule taking position.
-The customs union option came just three votes away from achieving a majority, meaning TIG’s decision to oppose it prevented Parliament backing a subservient Brexit within Britain trapped inside the customs union.
+The customs union option came just three votes away from achieving a majority, meaning TIG’s decision to oppose it prevented Parliament backing a subservient post-Brexit Britain trapped within the customs union.
 Remain strategy became ‘all or nothing’, and they got nothing…

 - Secondly, without pressure generated by the TIGgers, it is unlikely that Labour would have felt compelled to switch to a pro-second referendum decision.
 Labour U-turned off the back of the threat of more defections and dire EU election results.
 In doing so they shifted away from their traditonal voters and helped crumble the Red Wall and perhaps even consign Corbynism to the history books.
 Time will tell…